About St Kitts and Nevis

 Citizenship by Investment Programme

 The St. Kitts & Nevis Citizenship by Investment Programme was established in 1984 by Queen Elizabeth II to offer citizenship to foreigners through a donation or investment in real estate.
-It is one of the oldest CBI programmes in the world.
+It is the oldest Citizenship by Investment programme in the world.

 In 2006, after the Government wound down the sugar industry, it established the Sugar Industry Diversification Foundation (SIDF) on a path of diversifying national economy and maintaining economic stability.
-In September 2017, the Government approved a Hurricane Relief Fund to be offered as a CBI investment option alongside the SIDF and real estate.
+In September 2017, the Government approved a Hurricane Relief Fund to be offered as a Citizenship by Investment investment option alongside the SIDF and real estate.

 In March 2018, the Sustainable Growth Fund (SGF) replaced the Hurricane Relief Fund.
 There are now three investment options available – real estate, Sustainable Growth Fund (SGF) and the SIDF.